You don’t have to be an established business to know how important it is to generate leads. Now, there are two ways you can attract new subscribers:

 5 Types Of Lead Magnets That Get Results

 There are a lot of different kinds of lead magnets and you can create your own new types too, but we’re sharing just five here because these ones have proved effective over decades of marketing efforts.

 1. Guides or Reports

-Industry reports are one of the most popular ways to get people to share their information.
+Industry reports are one of the most popular ways to get people to share their information with you.

-Case studies act as social proof by highlighting customers’ experiences and showing real results.
+Case studies act as social proof by highlighting customer experiences and showing real results.